 The statute of limitations for wrongful death claims in Texas is two years.
 This means a claim must be filed within two years from the date of death, or you may lose your right to pursue compensation.
 It is an important note that the date of death may not be the same as the date of injury.

-Our wrongful death attorneys serve clients throughout Texas, including those in Houston, Pasadena, Baytown, Clear Lake, Webster, Friendswood, Deer Park, LaPorte, Texas City, League City, Galveston, Pearland, Spring, Katy, Channelview, Jersey Village, and Missouri City.
+Our attorneys serve clients throughout Texas, including those in Houston, Pasadena, Baytown, Clear Lake, Webster, Friendswood, Deer Park, LaPorte, Texas City, League City, Galveston, Pearland, Spring, Katy, Channelview, Jersey Village, and Missouri City.
 Contact us today to schedule a free, no-obligation initial consultation.